AlliedCrowds/styleguide/sass/README.md

 ## Be Generous With Comments

 Use `//` to comment lines.
 Do not use end of comment lines.
 Most code should be self-explanatory but there's times where comments are definitely needed, when using `z-index` for example.
+Space after `//` and always capitalize first letter.

 ## Variablise All Colours